fablabbcn/smartcitizen-enclosures/README.md

 Smart Citizen Enclosures
 ========================

-This is a repository we host enclosures we are developing for the Smart Citizen Kit 1.5 and 2.0 family
+This is a repository we host enclosures we are developing for the Smart Citizen Kit 1.5 and 2.X family.
+If you are looking for outdoor cases, make sure to visit the [variants table](SmartCitizen Outdoor Cases V2.0-2.1/README.md) to find out what best suits your needs.

 ### Warning